ArnaudBuchholz/gpf-js/CODESTYLE.md

     private: {

-         // The attribute is unique for the whole class when true or per member when false.
+         /** The attribute is unique for the whole class when true or per member when false */
         _classScope: true

     },
 ```

+Will generate the properties @private and @type {Boolean}

 Some 'extensions' are defined
 * @this: if the scope of the function has to be clarified it provides the type and explanations
-* @forwardThis: the scope of the function is fowarded to the callback function
+* @forwardThis: the scope of the function is forwarded to the callback function
 * @closure: if the function *directly* creates a closure
 * @mixin: a mixin definition
+* @chainable: indicates that the result of the method is the object itself, allowing method chaining
+* @read {memberName}: indicates a read accessor on a given member
+* @write {memberName}: indicates a write accessor on a given member

 It happens sometimes that a variable might be assigned different function versions (to manage host compatibilities).
 The placeholder selected to insert documentation must make the variable path clear.
 For instance: